BCBS Health Index

 Optimal Health

 The BCBS Health Index assigns U.S. populations a score between 0 and 100.
-A score of ‘100’ represents optimal health -- a population's potential lifespan, absent of disability and increased risk of death.
-The higher the score, the closer a population is to achieving optimal health.
+A score of ‘100’ represents optimal health – a population's potential lifespan, absent of any health conditions and increased risk of death.
+The higher the score, the closer a population is to achieving optimal health, the best health.
 The lower the score, the more a population has been adversely impacted by certain health conditions.

 Conditions Impacting Optimal Health

-The presence of health conditions leads to adverse health.
+The presence of health conditions leads to poorer health.
 The BCBS Health Index measures the impact of health conditions by subtracting a population’s Health Index score from the optimum health score of 100.
-For example, if a population has a Health Index score of 90 (meaning it is living at 90% of its optimal health) , the impact of health conditions is 10% (or 100 – 90).
+A score of 100 is possible if the population has zero health conditions.
+For example, if a population has a Health Index score of 90 (meaning it is living at 90% of its optimal health), the impact of health conditions is 10%, a subtraction of 10 due to the impact of identified physical and behavioral health conditions (or 100 – 90).
 Addressing the health conditions that are impacting our communities could add years to a population’s healthy life.

 Measuring Specific Conditions that Affect Health